 - Is there strong customer loyalty in your industry?
 Would it be difficult for a new competitor to woo customers away from your products or services?

 - Are there any additional barriers to entry a new player could encounter (e.g. regulation, intellectual property, access to distribution channels, etc.)?

-- How strictly is your industry regulated?
+- What’s your industry structure like?
+How strictly is it regulated?

 - Is your key technology protected?